HudaSale7/Store-API/README.md

 $ npx prisma db push --force-reset
 ```

-- seed roles and admin user
+- seed roles and users

 This will create users: